Home/Blog/Lifestyle/Yoga/Sarvangasana: Health Benefits and How to Integrate into Your Practice

 1) Physical Benefits

 From a physical standpoint, the Sarvangasana pose primarily strengthens the shoulders, arms, and core muscles while fostering an improvement in overall body alignment.
-This pose is particularly conducive to enhancing the flow of blood to your brain, which invariably leads to an uptick in cognitive functions and memory.
+This pose is particularly conducive to enhancing blood flow to your brain, which invariably leads to an uptick in cognitive functions and memory.
 Moreover, Sarvangasana plays a crucial role in stimulating the thyroid and parathyroid glands, thereby aiding in hormonal balance and metabolism.
 Regular practice of this pose can help you alleviate persistent neck and back pain, improve digestion, and enhance overall vitality.

 2) Mental and Emotional Benefits